-Meet the Education Researcher has interviewed Zennström professor of climate change leadership 2019 – 2020 Keri Facer.
-Listen below to hear more on thinking about the university, climate change and the future “in non-stupid ways”.
+Meet the Education Researcher has interviewed former Zennström Professor of Climate Change Leadership (2019 – 2020) Keri Facer.
+Listen below to hear more on her thinking about universities and climate change and ways to think about the future “in non-stupid ways”.

 You can read more about Professor Facer’s work on Universities and Climate Change here.

 What is required of universities in face of climate change?
 Read the new HEPI report by Keri Facer to find out!

 Zennström Professor Keri Facer has called for the radical restructuring of Higher education and universities in response to climate change.
 You can read more on the website of the Higher Education Policy Institute.
 Or download the report here:

 Report: Internationalisation and SustainabilityThe report below provides a brief exploration of the relationship between internationalisation and sustainability agendas in the contemporary university.
 It reports on a short programme of desk research by the team and a workshop bringing together university leadership, students, faculty and administrative staff.
 It identifies key tensions, possibilities, and routes towards achieving more sustainable internationalisation strategies in universities.
 The report has been compiled rapidly to respond to current debates and is intended as the basis for wider discussion.